-Most susceptible spondylarthrosis intervertebral joints are spine, where the maximum amount of movement in it.
-Spondylarthrosis intervertebral joints most often develops in the cervical and lumbar spine, where there are flexion, extension, as well as rotation and turns.
+The most susceptible to spondyloarthrosis of the intervertebral joints are those parts of the spine where the maximum range of motion occurs.
+Spondyloarthrosis of the intervertebral joints most often develops in the cervical and lumbar spine, where flexion, extension, as well as rotation and rotation, occur.

-Patients with spondyloarthrosis intervertebral joints often complain of pain, heaviness and stiffness in the neck or back in the morning, passing within a few tens of minutes to hours after the patient is "at odds" or razomnetsya within a few tens of minutes to hours.
+Patients with spondyloarthritis of the intervertebral joints often complain of pain, heaviness, and stiffness in the neck or lower back in the morning, which passes within several tens of minutes to an hour after the patient "disperses" or stretches for several tens of minutes to an hour.

-In the acute stage, there are sharp pains with stiffness of muscles.
-Such a protective muscular response to pain, leading to a change in posture and appearance of Pain Poses (antalgichesky scoliosis) with limitation of movement, later may itself become a source of problems for the patient if the treatment is not correct.
-Perhaps the formation of secondary musculo-tonic with fibromyalgia syndrome and typical trigger points in bunches of muscles.
+In the acute stage of the disease, sharp pains with muscle stiffness occur.
+Such a protective muscular reaction to pain, leading to a change in posture and the emergence of an analgesic posture (antalgic scoliosis) with limited range of motion, can later in itself become a source of problems for the patient if the treatment is not correct.
+The formation of a secondary muscular-tonic syndrome with fibromyalgia and typical trigger points in the muscle bundles is possible.

-Treatment spondylarthrosis intervertebral joints is composed of several factors affecting the damaged articular surface of the patient.
-Standard treatment spondylarthrosis intervertebral joints lasts from 1 st to 3 weeks and includes:
+Treatment of spondyloarthritis of the intervertebral joints consists of several factors of influence and the damaged articular surfaces in the patient.
+The standard course of treatment for spondyloarthrosis of the intervertebral joints lasts from 1 to 3 weeks and includes: